Partition Action Q&A Series

 Short Answer

-In North Carolina, you can either: (1) put a clear, written co-ownership agreement in place—signed by every titleholder (including the incapacitated parent’s court‑appointed guardian, with court approval)—that requires repairs and an open‑market listing at a market‑based price; or (2) file a partition proceeding with the Clerk of Superior Court to order an appraisal and an open‑market sale.
+In North Carolina, you can either: (1) put a clear, written co-ownership agreement in place—signed by every titleholder (including the incapacitated parent’s court‑appointed guardian, with court approval as required)—that requires repairs and an open‑market listing at a market‑based price; or (2) file a partition proceeding with the Clerk of Superior Court to seek partition, which may include a court-ordered sale.
 Guardianship approval and proper notice are critical.

 Understanding the Problem

 In North Carolina, how can a co-owner require the other co-owners—and the incapacitated parent’s guardian—to commit to needed repairs and a sale at fair market value, and, if they won’t, ask the court to order a market‑based sale?
-One key fact here is that a guardianship hearing must appoint someone to sign for the parent’s share.
+One key fact here is that a guardianship proceeding must appoint someone with authority to act for the parent’s share.

 Apply the Law

 North Carolina law lets co-owners agree in writing to how shared property will be repaired, listed, and sold.
 If agreement breaks down, a co-owner may file a partition proceeding with the Clerk of Superior Court in the county where the property sits.
-For inherited “heirs property,” the court uses an appraisal and, if a physical split is not feasible, typically orders an open‑market sale through a licensed broker to achieve fair value.
-When a co-owner is an incapacitated adult, the guardian of the estate (or general guardian) must participate, and court approval is generally required for the guardian to sign listing and sale documents.
+For inherited “heirs property,” the court uses an appraisal and, if a physical split is not feasible, may order an open‑market sale through a licensed broker to achieve fair value.
+When a co-owner is an incapacitated adult, the guardian of the estate (or general guardian) must participate, and court approval is generally required for the guardian to sell the ward’s real property.
 If the decedent’s estate is still within the claims period or not fully closed, additional steps can be needed so a personal representative’s interests and creditor protections are observed.

 Key Requirements